 Country/Region Short name Definition

+United Arab Emirates UAE

 United Kingdom UK Shipments of coal and oil to the Channel Islands and the Isle of Man from the United Kingdom are not classed as exports.
 Supplies of coal and oil to these islands are, therefore, included as part of UK supply.
 Exports of natural gas to the Isle of Man are included with the exports to Ireland.

 United States USA Includes the 50 states and the District of Columbia but generally excludes all territories, and all trade between the U.S. and its territories.
-Oil statistics include Guam, Puerto Rico 6 and the United States Virgin Islands; trade statistics for coal include international trade to and from Puerto Rico and the United States Virgin Islands.
+Oil statistics include Guam, Puerto Rico and the United States Virgin Islands; trade statistics for coal include international trade to and from Puerto Rico and the United States Virgin Islands.
 Starting with 2017 data, inputs to and outputs from electricity and heat generation include Puerto Rico.

 Uruguay URUGUAY

 Uzbekistan UZBEKISTAN Data for Uzbekistan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.

 Bolivarian Republic of Venezuela VENEZUELA

 Viet Nam VIETNAM

 Yemen YEMEN

 Zambia ZAMBIA

 Zimbabwe ZIMBABWE

 Former Soviet Union (if no detail) FSUND Before 1990, includes Armenia; Azerbaijan; Belarus; Estonia; Georgia; Kazakhstan; Kyrgyzstan; Latvia; Lithuania; Republic of Moldova; Russian Federation; Tajikistan; Turkmenistan; Ukraine and Uzbekistan.

-Former Yugoslavia (if no detail) YUGOND Before 1990, includes Bosnia and Herzegovina; Croatia; the Republic of North Macedonia (North Macedonia); Kosovo; Montenegro; Slovenia and Serbia.
+Former Yugoslavia (if no detail) YUGOND Before 1990, includes Bosnia and Herzegovina; Croatia; Republic of North Macedonia (North Macedonia); Kosovo; Montenegro; Slovenia and Serbia.

-Other Africa OTHERAFRIC Includes Botswana (until 1980); Burkina Faso; Burundi; Cape Verde; Central African Republic; Chad; Comoros; Djibouti; Equatorial Guinea; the Kingdom of Eswatini; Gambia; Guinea; Guinea-Bissau; Lesotho; Liberia; Madagascar; Malawi; Mali; Mauritania; Namibia (until 1990); Niger (until 1999); Réunion (until 2010); Rwanda; Sao Tome and Principe; Seychelles; Sierra Leone; Somalia;; and Uganda.

-^{6.} Inputs to and outputs from electricity and heat generation up to 2016, and natural gas data for the entire time series for Puerto Rico are included under Other non-OECD Americas.
+6. Inputs to and outputs from electricity and heat generation up to 2016, and natural gas data for the entire time series for Puerto Rico are included under Other non-OECD Americas.

-Country/Region Short name Definition Other non-OECD Americas OTHERLATIN Includes Anguilla, Antigua and Barbuda; Aruba; Bahamas; Barbados; Belize; Bermuda; British Virgin Islands; Cayman Islands; Dominica; Falkland Islands (Malvinas); French Guiana (until 2010); Grenada; Guadeloupe (until 2010); Guyana; Martinique (until 2010); Montserrat; Puerto Rico 7 (for natural gas); Saba (from 2012); Saint Eustatius (from 2012); Saint Kitts and Nevis; Saint Lucia; Saint Pierre and Miquelon; Saint Vincent and the Grenadines; Sint Maarten (from 2012); Suriname (until 1999); and the Turks and Caicos Islands.
+Country/Region Short name Definition Other Africa OTHERAFRIC Includes Botswana (until 1980); Burkina Faso; Burundi; Cape Verde; Central African Republic; Chad; Comoros; Djibouti; Equatorial Guinea; the Kingdom of Eswatini; Gambia; Guinea; Guinea-Bissau; Lesotho; Liberia; Madagascar; Malawi; Mali; Mauritania; Namibia (until 1990); Niger (until 1999); Réunion (until 2010); Rwanda; Sao Tome and Principe; Seychelles; Sierra Leone; Somalia; and Uganda.
+Other non-OECD Americas OTHERLATIN Includes Anguilla, Antigua and Barbuda; Aruba; Bahamas; Barbados; Belize; Bermuda; British Virgin Islands; Cayman Islands; Dominica; Falkland Islands (Malvinas); French Guiana (until 2010); Grenada; Guadeloupe (until 2010); Guyana; Martinique (until 2010); Montserrat; Puerto Rico (for natural gas); Saba (from 2012); Saint Eustatius (from 2012); Saint Kitts and Nevis; Saint Lucia; Saint Pierre and Miquelon; Saint Vincent and the Grenadines; Sint Maarten (from 2012); Suriname (until 1999); and the Turks and Caicos Islands.
 Other non-OECD Asia OTHERASIA Includes Afghanistan; Bhutan; Cambodia (until 1994); Cook Islands; East Timor; Fiji; French Polynesia; Kiribati; Lao People's Democratic Republic; Macau, China; Maldives; Mongolia (until 1984); New Caledonia; Palau (from 1994); Papua New Guinea; Samoa; Solomon Islands; Tonga and Vanuatu.
 Memo: Equatorial Guinea MEQGUINEA Data start in 1981.
 Equatorial Guinea data are also included in the Other Africa region.
 Memo: Greenland MGREENLAND Data start in 2004.
-Prior to 1990, data on oil for Greenland are included with the Danish statistics, within the OECD region.
+Prior to 1990, data on oil for Greenland were included with the Danish statistics, within the OECD region.
 They are not included in any region after 1990.
 Memo: Lao People's Democratic Republic MLAO Data start in 2000.
 Lao People's Democratic Republic data are also included in the Other Asia region.
 Memo: Mali MMALI Data start in 2000.
 Mali data are also included in the Other Africa region.
 Memo: Palestinian Authority MPALESTINE Data start in 2001.
-Memo: Uganda MUGANDA

-^{7.} Oil statistics as well as coal trade statistics for Puerto Rico are included under the United States.
+7. Oil statistics as well as coal trade statistics for Puerto Rico are included under the United States.
 Inputs to and outputs from electricity and heat generation up to 2016, and natural gas data for the entire time series are included under Other non-OECD Americas.